Understanding 3G Technology

 HSUPA is already supported on a lot of devices.
 It is important to emphasize that the HSDPA and HSUPA are two standards that are complementary, not competing.
 HSDPA improves download rates compared to WCDMA, HSUPA improves while upload rates.
 According to the equipment used, operators can support both standards, offering much faster upload as download, or only support HSDPA.

 In India, the only operator to have used HSUPA (in early 2002) was BPL (Now Known as Vodafone), and the service was localized only to Mumbai.
-And as there is so much demand for better upload rates as there is for faster downloads, most of the mobile service providers has started to offer the 3G services which has also helped to increase the use of cloud hosting services like iCloud, Dropbox and eNlight on mobile devices.
+And as there is so much demand for better upload rates as there is for faster downloads, most of the mobile service providers has started to offer the 3G services which has also helped to increase the use of cloud services in India like iCloud, Dropbox and eNlight on mobile devices.

 thanks for informative article. most of us know little about these smart phones and hardwares functioning. i still not understand lets say we have three frequency bands, so is it something like that 3g is going to preferably use a special band from these?

 Hi Pravin, you’ve shared a nice article.
 Understanding 3G is a huge topic and it got my attention.
 It’s good to know many unknown things about 3G and the full form of HSDPA.